ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### Note: Using the Document editor build

-If you want to use the {@link framework/guides/document-editor Document editor build}, you need to {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create add the toolbar to the DOM manually}.
+If you want to use the {@link framework/guides/document-editor document editor build}, you need to {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create add the toolbar to the DOM manually}.

 ```ts
 import * as DecoupledEditor from '@ckeditor/ckeditor5-build-decoupled-document';